Mike Gruttadauria: St. Louis Rams

-In 1996, he was signed as a free agent by the St. Louis Rams after being out of football for a year, and was named the starting center for the last 3 games of the season.
+In 1996, Gruttadauria was signed as a free agent by the St. Louis Rams after being out of football for a year, and was named the starting center for the last 3 games of the season.
 Though he entered each year with the Rams as the starter, injuries and knee surgeries limited his starts.

-He was injured through most of the 1998 season but returned strong in 1999, starting all 16 games for the Super Bowl-winning team.
+Gruttadauria was injured through most of the 1998 season but returned strong in 1999, starting all 16 games for the Super Bowl-winning team.
 That year in the playoffs, with Kurt Warner at quarterback, St. Louis led the NFL with 526 points (32.9 points/game) and finished with a 13-3 won-lost mark, best in the NFC West division.
 In the divisional round, the Rams beat the Minnesota Vikings, amassing 374 net passing yards thanks to excellent pass protection, despite 2 sacks for 17 yards lost.
 Gruttadauria with guards Tom Nütten and Adam Timmerman as well as tackles Orlando Pace and Fred Miller continued to protect Warner effectively in the NFC championship game, squeezing past the excellent defense of the Tampa Bay Buccaneers 11-6.
 Though pitted against Warren Sapp and Brad Culpepper at defensive tackle, Gruttadauria and the rest of the line did not allow a sack and gained 258 net passing yards.
 In Super Bowl XXXIV, the Rams won another squeaker against the Tennessee Titans 23-16, with 407 net passing yards (1 sack for 7 yards lost) and a mere 29 rushing yards.
 Some of the success of that team was due to the strategy of the center occasionally snapping the ball very quickly back to Warner, catching the opposing defensive line off-guard.

 Arizona Cardinals

-On February 19, 2000 he signed as a free agent with the Arizona Cardinals.
+On February 19, 2000, Gruttadauria signed as a free agent with the Arizona Cardinals.
 The next year, he was awarded the Ed Block Courage Award.
 Because of injuries, he played only half the year in 2000 and 2002, his final year in 2001, though he played 15 games.
 He was released on April 2, 2003.